 Compare rates of other local workers

-Support workers on the Better Caring platform set their own rates.
+Support workers on the Mable platform set their own rates.
 Those with more experience, or who offer specialist services, such as nursing, or medication assistance, can charge more than those who might be offering domestic or social assistance.
 You can discuss the rate directly with the worker and agree on something that works for you both.

 Be flexible with timings and rates, if possible

 In order to attract the best support workers, be flexible when negotiating hours and rates.
 For example, if you require a care or support worker for an hour in the afternoon, you could offer to pay the worker more than their hourly fee or book the worker for more hours.
 If you do this, there is a higher chance the worker will accept your session request.

 If you hire two or more support workers, you can rotate shifts between them.
 Having multiple support workers can also be helpful if one of your workers is sick and cannot make a shift.
 Many support workers on the Mable platform have a ‘buddy’ system, whereby they make arrangements with other support workers on the platform to cover each other’s shifts in the case of an illness.
 Consider asking whether your support worker has a similar arrangement if you require a high number of hours each week.